ALEX-JX17/Rails7BlogTuto/README.md

 -------------- Notes ---------------
-* To install Bootstrap on Rails 7, firts I used "cssbundling-rails" gem, but I had many conflicts with Turbo stream And I tryed to solve it as many ways but i couldn't so finally instaled Bootstrap using  'bootstrap' gem and Turbo stream worked well.
+* Bootstrap.
+To install Bootstrap on Rails 7, firts I used "cssbundling-rails" gem, but I had many conflicts with Turbo stream And I tryed to solve it as many ways but i couldn't so finally instaled Bootstrap using  'bootstrap' gem and Turbo stream worked well.

     Instructions for some cases:
     - Open the file app/assets/stylesheets/applications.css.
 First of all, rename the file to application.scss and then replace its content by: